ENaira

-eNaira is a Central bank digital currency issued and regulated by the Central Bank of Nigeria.
+eNaira is a central bank digital currency issued and regulated by the Central Bank of Nigeria.
+It was the first of its type in Africa.
 Denominated in naira, the eNaira serves as both a medium of exchange and a store of value and claims to offer better payment prospects in retail transactions when compared to cash.

-The eNaira was launched and activated on 25 October, 2021 by President Muhammad Buhari, under the slogan: "Same Naira, More Possibilities".
+The eNaira was launched and activated on 25 October 2021 by President Muhammad Buhari, under the slogan: "Same Naira, More Possibilities".